Cyber Security for Beginners

 • Confidentiality: The principles of confidentiality assert that only authorized parties can access sensitive information and functions.
 Example: military secrets.

-• Integrity: The principles of integrity assert that only authorized people and means can alter, add, or remove sensitive information and functions.
+• Integrity: The principles assert that only authorized people and means can alter, add, or remove sensitive information and functions.
 Example: a user entering incorrect data into the database.

-• Availability: The principles of availability assert that systems, functions, and data must be available on-demand according to agreed-upon parameters based on levels of service.
+• Availability: The availability principles assert that systems, functions, and data must be available on demand according to agreed-upon parameters based on service levels.

-Next up in the cyber security for beginners tutorial, let’s look at the areas and speciality in cybersecurity to understand the space better.
+Next up in the cyber security for beginners tutorial, let’s look at the areas and specialties in cybersecurity to understand the space better.

 Specialties in Cybersecurity